jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/07/2019-07-31-jordan-peterson-on-freedom-of-speech.md

 > A harmless man is not a good man.
 A good man is a very dangerous man who has that under voluntary control.

 <small>I'm not sure if that contradicts what Jesus said(?): "Be wise as serpents but harmless like a dove."
-Perhaps that statement is just a manifestation of Jordan Peterson's fears?
+I think not, because as Dr. Petersons says, one can be dangerous but disciplined, which means that one still acts as someone who is harmless.
+Perhaps that statement of Dr. Peterson is just a manifestation of his fears?
 I don't really know what Jordan Peterson's fears are (except one, which is that he fears being a what he calls "happy auschwitz guard")... but...
 I mean, we all have our set of fears, and it seems to me that we act, and encourage other people to act, so that those things we fear will never happen, or will never happen again.
 And I think this is what Jordan Peterson is doing with that statement.</small>

 ### from ["The Importance of Having Thick Skin - Jocko Willink and Jordan Peterson"](https://www.youtube.com/watch?v=futHL4W4E4s)